Transcription adapted from The Collected Works of Abraham Lincoln (1953), edited by Roy P. Basler

 Adjut.
 Genl.
 Thomas:

 Capt.
-Gurden Chapin, who was dismissed from the Army on the discovery of a letter written by him promising his father to resign and join the South, at a certain time and place, presets himself, and asks to be re-instated.
+Gurden Chapin, who was dismissed from the Army on the discovery of a letter written by him promising his father to resign and join the South, at a certain time and place, presents himself, and asks to be re-instated.
 He asks this, because he did not resign at the time promised, having already determined to not do so; and has since done good service, and been under fire on one occasion.